LifeLock vs. Experian IdentityWorks 2025: Key Differences That Matter

 You give a lot of personal information to identity theft protection services, so you need to know what those services are doing with your data.
 You also deserve to know how they protect the information you entrust to them.
 Finally, you deserve to know who has access to all that data.
 We’re not in love with third-party sharing, especially when it’s for marketing purposes.

-Otherwise, these two are pretty similar.
+These two are pretty similar in terms of third-party data practices.
 We weren’t thrilled with how much data the service collects and shares.
 While both services are transparent about data sharing, it’s still not the best practice.

 Which identity theft protection has the better compatibility and customer support?